PROBIC/mSWEEP/README.md

 	-t <nrThreads>
 	How many threads to use. (default: 1)

+    --themisto-mode <PairedEndMergeMode>
+	How to merge Themisto pseudoalignments for paired-end reads	(intersection or union, default: intersection).
+    --themisto-index <ThemistoIndex>
+    Path to the Themisto index the pseudoalignment was performed against (optional).

+	--fasta <ReferenceSequences>
+	Path to the reference sequences the pseudoalignment index was constructed from (optional) --groups-list <groupIndicatorsList>
+    Table containing names of the reference sequences (1st column) and their group assignments (2nd column) (optional) --groups-delimiter <groupIndicatorsListDelimiter>
+    Delimiter character for the --groups option (optional, default: tab)

     --iters <nrIterations>
 	Number of times to rerun estimation with bootstrapped alignments (default: 1) --bootstrap-count <nrBootstrapCount>